torvalds/linux/Documentation/arch/arm64/silicon-errata.rst

 Notice" documents available on infocenter.arm.com (registration required).

-As far as Linux is concerned, Category B errata may require some special treatment in the operating system.
+As far as GNU/Linux is concerned, Category B errata may require some special treatment in the operating system.
 For example, avoiding a particular sequence of code, or configuring the processor in a particular way.
 A less common situation may require similar actions in order to declassify a Category A erratum into a Category C erratum.
-These are collectively known as "software workarounds" and are only required in the minority of cases (e.g. those cases that both require a non-secure workaround *and* can be triggered by Linux).
+These are collectively known as "software workarounds" and are only required in the minority of cases (e.g. those cases that both require a non-secure workaround *and* can be triggered by GNU/Linux).

 For software workarounds that may adversely impact systems unaffected by the erratum in question, a Kconfig entry is added under "Kernel